Online Communication Design - ESIR

 - collaborative group project to be presented the last day of the course (30%)

-- online quiz exam with closed- and open-ended questions (70%), (generally, in presence in the computer labs of USI)
+- in-presence online exam with closed- and open-ended questions (70%)